stephenh/stephenh.github.com/_posts/2010-07-16-orm-prefetching.markdown

 So, initially you'll get the worst case `n+1` selects, but after a few iterations, their AutoFetch algorithm recognizes that, given the line number/stack trace of the `loadBlog(1)` line, it will soon need all of the posts and comments, so issues a single:

-* 1 query of `SELECT b.*, p.*, c.* FROM blog b LEFT OUTER JOIN posts p ON b.id = p.blog_id LEFT OUTER JOIN comments c ON p.id = c.post_id WHERE b.id = 1`--loads the entire blog/posts/comments object graph
+* 1 query of:

+      SELECT b.*, p.*, c.*
+      FROM blog b
+      LEFT OUTER JOIN posts p ON b.id = p.blog_id
+      LEFT OUTER JOIN comments c ON p.id = c.post_id
+      WHERE b.id = 1
+  {: class=brush:sql}

+  That loads the entire blog/posts/comments object graph

 This is pretty magically awesome.

-I think the only downside is that technically that many outer joins in 1 query will lead to pretty large data duplication due to it being a cross product.
+I think the only downside is that technically that many outer joins in 1 query will lead to potentially large data duplication due to it being a cross product.
 I do not know how much of an issue this would be in real-world usage.

 They might be better off sending a trio 3 simple statements: